GENI-NSF/geni-tools/README-omni.txt

    described.
 Otherwise, all slivers in the slice will be described.

 Aggregates queried:
+ - If `--useSliceAggregates`, each aggregate recorded at the clearinghouse as having resources for the given slice,
+   '''and''' any aggregates specified with the `-a` option.
+  - Only supported at some clearinghouses, and the list of aggregates is only advisory
  - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config `aggregates` option, if provided, ELSE